Recruitee/plug_limit/LIMITERS.md

 Redis Lua script compatible with `PlugLimit.put_response/4` function should return a list with following items:
-1. String `"allow" | "block"` specifying if given request should be allowed or blocked.
+1. String `"allow" | "deny"` specifying if given request should be allowed or denied.
 2. List of http headers values consistent with a list of http headers keys defined with `:headers` configuration key.
 3. Other optional output parameters.
 Optional script output is ignored by built-in